-- Taking a position of responsibility in your Common Room or with Oxford SU. - Producing or directing a play, or organising an event, such as a ball. - Joining the Oxford University Officers' Training Corps, for their leadership development training programme. - Volunteering with youth organisations, such as the Girl Guides, Scouts, or even a cycling proficiency group! - Offering to help train new staff in a part-time job, captaining a sports team, or running a student society. - Leading a team on The Oxford Strategy Challenge (TOSCA). - Encouraging students to apply to Oxford.
+- Taking a position of responsibility in your Common Room or with Oxford SU. - Producing or directing a play, or organising an event, such as a ball. - Joining the Oxford University Officers' Training Corps, for their leadership development training programme. - Volunteering with youth organisations, such as the Girl Guides, Scouts, or even a cycling proficiency group! - Offering to help train new staff in a part-time job, captaining a sports team, or running a student society. - Joining the Future Leaders Innovation Programme, run by the Careers Service. - Encouraging students to apply to Oxford.